THE ARTS ORGANIZATIONS AT A CROSSROADS TOOLKIT:

-Is there another organization which can carry on your mission?
+Is there another organization that can carry on your mission?
 Can you pass on programs and/or assets?
-Re-homing your physical assets – material that can be used or re-used, equipment, supplies and funds – keeps their value working in the community.
-Your assets may also include intellectual property such as domains, copyrights, transferable licenses, etc. Make sure you follow your Articles of Incorporation/Bylaws for the distribution of assets.
-And be certain that the intended recipient organization(s) is equipped to accept your donation, and commits to using it in alignment with your mission and intentions.
+Re-homing your physical assets – material that can be used or re-used, equipment, supplies, and funds – keeps their value working in the community.
+Your assets may include intellectual property such as domains, copyrights, transferable licenses, etc. Ensure you follow your Articles of Incorporation/Bylaws to distribute assets.
+And be certain that the intended recipient organization(s) is equipped to accept your donation and commits to using it in alignment with your mission and intentions.

-Sometimes a well-meaning administrator or Board member suggests selling (“de-accessioning”) objects or entire collections as part of a hibernation or closure.
-To help explain why this is such an important professional and community standard, and help you to advocate against the sale, use this Toolkit PDF which provides insight into why this is such an important professional and community standard.
+Sometimes a well-meaning administrator or Board member suggests selling (“de-accessioning”) objects or entire collections as part of hibernation or closure.
+To help explain why this is such an important professional and community standard and help you to advocate against the sale, use this Toolkit PDF, which provides insight into why this is such an important professional and community standard.

 Susana Smith Batista ran the Pasadena Museum of California Art and relates her experience closing it in 2018 in her new book, How To Close A Museum: A Practical Guide.